ethhub-io/ethhub/docs/glossary/sideways-dictionary/what-is-the-sideways-dictionary.md

+title: Ethereum Sideways Dictionary
+description: This sideways dictionary provides analogies for key terms and concepts of the Ethereum ecosystem.

 # Sideways Dictionary

 Taking a page from [The Sideways Dictionary](https://sidewaysdictionary.com/#/about), this sideways dictionary provides analogies instead of definitions for key terms and concepts of the Ethereum ecosystem.